fuxingloh/multi-labeler/README.md

 ## Why?

-> There are so many labeler why create another? 😧
+> There are so many labelers why create another? 😧

-1. I want a lightweight labeler that is written in TypeScript so that it don't have to build a docker image everytime it runs.
+1. I want a lightweight labeler written in TypeScript so that it doesn't have to build a docker image every time it runs.
 2. I want a simple match first append based multi-labeler without it being a turing complete solution.
 3. I want to write my rules with `.github/labeler.yml` for a single source of label truth.
 4. I don't want it to do anything else, labels only.